EdutieProject/edutie-backend/docs/edutie/flows/management/lesson/CreateLesson.md

 # Create lesson flow

 This flow creates a lesson.
-This may be performed by any educator.
+This may be performed by an educator that has access to the corresponding course modification.

 ## Sequence diagram